 If you drag and drop Firefox to the Trash or simply delete it from Applications, specific supportive (service) files still remain on your hard drive.
-Usually they mostly hide in caches, logs, plugins, containers and reports.
-Mostly in Library folder.
-With the help of this short how-to article you’ll know how to delete FireFox manually or with the help of separate application.
+Usually, most of them hide in caches, logs, plugins, containers and reports.
+With the help of this short article, you’ll know how to uninstall Firefox manually or with the help of an uninstaller application.

-If you want to delete the whole application, it’s much better to use a specific app.
-It scans the entire system automatically and gives you an outlook of every app.
-One of such applications is App Cleaner.
+If you want to completely uninstall Firefox, it’s much better to use a special uninstaller, which scans the entire system automatically and gives you an outlook of every app.
+One of such applications is App Cleaner & Uninstaller.

-If you removed browser before installing App Cleaner, and would like to find the rest of the files, then you should switch to the “Remains” tab, all the leftovers and service files will be there.
-Firefox – as well.
+If you uninstalled Firefox in a regular way and would like to find the rest of the files, then you should switch to the “Remains” tab.
+You will see all the leftovers and service files of already removed apps there.